ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-6.md

 ![spark_shell_welcome_page](/assets/hello-hdp/spark_shell_hello_hdp_lab4.png)

-> **Notice** it is already starting with Hive integration as we have preconfigured it on the Hortonworks Sandbox.
+> **Note:** Hive comes preconfigured with HDP Sandbox.

-The coding exercise we just went through can also be done in the spark shell.
-Just we did in Zeppelin, you can copy and paste the code.
+The coding exercise we just went through can be also completed using a Spark shell.
+You can copy and paste the code we have used in the Zeppelin notebook to get the same results.

 Congratulations!
-You completed this exercise and established basic knowledge in programming on spark.
+You now have learned basics of Spark programming.

 ## Suggested Readings <a id="suggested-readings"></a>

-Enhance your spark foundation with the following resources:
+To learn more about Spark, checkout these resources:
 - [Apache Spark](http://hortonworks.com/hadoop/spark/)
 - [Apache Spark Welcome](http://spark.apache.org/)
 - [Spark Programming Guide](http://spark.apache.org/docs/latest/programming-guide.html#passing-functions-to-spark)
 - [Learning Spark](http://www.amazon.com/Learning-Spark-Lightning-Fast-Data-Analysis/dp/1449358624/ref=sr_1_1?ie=UTF8&qid=1456010684&sr=8-1&keywords=apache+spark)
 - [Advanced Analytics with Spark](http://www.amazon.com/Advanced-Analytics-Spark-Patterns-Learning/dp/1491912766/ref=pd_bxgy_14_img_2?ie=UTF8&refRID=19EGG68CJ0NTNE9RQ2VX)